atbrask/RPIWeather/README.md

 * Hardware: 100%
 * Backend: 5%
 * Frontend: 0%

+I have successfully tested concurrent operation of 10 sensor nodes with a DHT22 sensor each.
+I have prepared a couple more for collecting wind and rain data as well.

 ### Features
 * Firmware optimized for ATtiny84 @ 1 MHz (8MHz crystal with the CKDV8 fuse set)